stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ## Do This First

-Log in once, run the GNOME Software utility, and ensure that the operating system has the latest updates.
+Log in once, run the Software utility, and ensure that the operating system has the latest updates.
 After all of the updates have been applied, restart the computer.

 ## User Settings

-Select _Settings \> Privacy_, and review the settings.
-Depending upon your needs, you may decide to turn off _Location Services_ or _Usage & History_.
+Select _Settings \> Privacy & Security_.
+Check these settings:

+- Always set _Thunderbolt Access_ to _Only USB and Display Port devices can attach._ unless you know that you need to connect other types of devices to your computer.
+- Set _Location \> Automatic Device Location_ to off.
+- Adjust the _File History & Wastebasket_ settings if you need to.

 ## Installing Desktop Applications with Flatpak

 [Flatpak](https://flatpak.org) is the new standard for desktop software packages.
-The Fedora project still provides RPM packages for many desktop applications, but Flatpak already offers newer versions of products, as well as software that is not available from Fedora RPM repositories, such as Slack.
+Flatpak offers newer versions of products than Fedora itself, as well as providing software that is not available from Fedora RPM repositories, such as Slack.

 ## Setting Up for Development